Mozilla: Firefox OS

-Firefox OS (project name: Boot to Gecko also known as B2G) is a free software operating system that was developed by Mozilla to support HTML5 apps written using "open Web" technologies rather than platform-specific native APIs.
-The concept behind Firefox OS is that all user-accessible software will be HTML5 applications, that use Open Web APIs to access the phone's hardware directly via JavaScript.
+Firefox OS (project name: Boot to Gecko also known as B2G) is a free software operating system developed by Mozilla to support HTML5 apps written using "open Web" technologies rather than platform-specific native APIs.
+The concept behind Firefox OS is that all user-accessible software will be HTML5 applications, using Open Web APIs to access the phone's hardware directly via JavaScript.

-Some devices using this OS include Alcatel One Touch Fire, ZTE Open, and LG Fireweb.
+Some devices using the OS include Alcatel One Touch Fire, ZTE Open, and LG Fireweb.

 Mozilla announced the end of Firefox OS development in December 2015.
 A fork of B2G, KaiOS, has continued development and ships with numerous low-cost devices.

 Pocket

-Pocket is a mobile application and web service for managing a reading list of articles from the Internet.
+Pocket was a mobile application and web service for managing a reading list of articles from the Internet.
 It was announced that it would be acquired by the Mozilla Corporation, the commercial arm of Mozilla's non-profit development group, on February 27, 2017.
-Originally designed only for desktop browsers, it is now available for macOS, Windows, iOS, Android, Windows Phone, BlackBerry, Kobo eReaders, and web browsers.
+Originally designed only for desktop browsers, it was available for macOS, Windows, iOS, Android, Windows Phone, BlackBerry, Kobo eReaders, and web browsers.
+Pocket was shut down on July 8, 2025.

 Thunderbird

 Thunderbird is a free software, cross-platform email and news client developed by the volunteers of the Mozilla Community.

-On July 16, 2012, Mitchell Baker announced that Mozilla's leadership had come to the conclusion that ongoing stability was the most important thing for Thunderbird and that innovation in Thunderbird was no longer a priority for Mozilla.
+On July 16, 2012, Mitchell Baker announced that Mozilla's leadership had concluded that ongoing stability was the most important thing for Thunderbird and that innovation in Thunderbird was no longer a priority for Mozilla.
 In that update, Baker also suggested that Mozilla had provided a pathway for its community to innovate around Thunderbird if the community chooses.

+On July 11, 2023, the Thunderbird blog announced the release of a new version of Thunderbird called Supernova.
+It features a new, modernised user interface, among other new features.
+Changes have also been made to the older underlying code structure to make "maintenance and extensibility easier".

 SeaMonkey

-SeaMonkey (formerly the Mozilla Application Suite) is a free and open-source cross-platform suite of Internet software components including a web browser component, a client for sending and receiving email and Usenet newsgroup messages, an HTML editor (Mozilla Composer) and the ChatZilla IRC client.
+SeaMonkey (formerly the Mozilla Application Suite) is a free and open-source cross-platform suite of Internet software components including a web browser component, a client for sending and receiving email and Usenet newsgroup messages, an HTML editor (Mozilla Composer), and the ChatZilla IRC client.

 On March 10, 2005, the Mozilla Foundation announced that it would not release any official versions of Mozilla Application Suite beyond 1.7.x, since it had now focused on the stand-alone applications Firefox and Thunderbird.
 SeaMonkey is now maintained by the SeaMonkey Council, which has trademarked the SeaMonkey name with help from the Mozilla Foundation.
 The Mozilla Foundation provides project hosting for the SeaMonkey developers.

 Bugzilla

 Bugzilla is a web-based general-purpose bug tracking system, which was released as free software by Netscape Communications in 1998 along with the rest of the Mozilla codebase, and is currently stewarded by Mozilla.
-It has been adopted by a variety of organizations for use as a bug tracking system for both free and open-source software and proprietary projects and products, including the Mozilla Foundation, the Linux kernel, KDE, Red Hat, Eclipse and LibreOffice.
+It has been adopted by a variety of organisations for use as a bug tracking system for both free and open-source software and proprietary projects and products, including the Mozilla Foundation, the Linux kernel, KDE, Red Hat, Eclipse and LibreOffice.